“Nordic Affect merits praise for advancing the chamber recording concept in such imaginative manner.”

 In addition, the group's concert series in Reykjavík has been a platform for educational programming and presented many first performances in the country, be it of music by Telemann or 21st century composers.
 Their mission to spotlight women’s role in music history has led to projects such as HÚN/SHE which was broadcast by the European Broadcasting Service and the albums Clockworking and He(a)r.

 Starting with its debut album in 2007, Nordic Affect’s recording projects have spanned newly discovered early music to first releases of music written for the ensemble.
-Nordic Affect's performances can be found on the Deutsche Grammophon, Bad Taste Records, Musmap, Brilliant Classics and Sono Luminus labels.
-In 2015, Nordic Affect’s album Clockworking was released by Sono Luminus.
-Clockworking received various accolades and was featured as Album of the Week on Q2 Music and Second Inversion.
-The title track was chosen for NPR’s Songs We Love series and featured in various best-of-the-year lists, including Night After Night, The Chicago Reader, and The New Yorker.
-In spring 2017, Nordic Affect released Raindamage, an album resulting from a collaboration between the group and producer Valgeir Sigurðsson.
-The album was nominated for the Iceland Music Award and Kraumur Prize and was featured in various best-of-the-year-lists, The Chicago Reader, 5:4 and AnEarful.
-In October 2018 Nordic Affect released the album He(a)r on the Sono Luminus label with works by Icelandic and Estonian composers.
+Nordic Affect's performances can be found on the Bad Taste Records, Musmap, Brilliant Classics, Carrier Records Sono Luminus and now Øra Fonogram labels.
+In 2015, Nordic Affect's album Clockworking was released by Sono Luminus.
+Clockworking received various accolades and was featured as Album of the Week on New York Public Radio and KING FM’s Second Inversion.
+The title track was chosen for NPR's Songs We Love and featured in various best-of-the-year lists, including The Chicago Reader and The New Yorker.
+In 2017, Nordic Affect released Raindamage, an album resulting from a collaboration between the group and producer Valgeir Sigurðsson.
+The album was nominated for the Iceland Music Award and Kraumur Prize and was featured in various best-of-the-year lists including The Chicago Reader, 5:4 and AnEarful.
+In 2018 Nordic Affect released the album He(a)r on the Sono Luminus label with works by Icelandic and Estonian composers.
 The album was nominated for the Iceland Music Award and Kraumur Prize and made various best-of-the-year-lists, including the Boston Globe, I Care if You Listen, Yahoo Entertainment and Second Inversion.
+In 2023 they released the album Rökkur with Norwegian composer-performer Maja S. K. Ratkje.
+The album received various accolades in the international music press and made Dagens Nyheter’s best-of-the-year-list.
+Furthermore, they received a nomination as Performers-of-the-Year and Contemporary-Album-of-the-Year at the Norwegian Grammy (Spellemann Prisen).

 The artistic director of Nordic Affect since its founding has been Halla Steinunn Stefánsdóttir.